-The term 'Economic Participation' is explained in detail and with examples in the Retirement edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Economic Participation' is explained in detail and with examples in the Retirement edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Economic Participation refers to the labor rate of participation.
 This means that it measures the total active population participating in the labor force.
 Another way of saying this is that it pertains to the numbers of individuals which are actively seeking out work or who are already employed.
 The two categories are important to consider, as in economic recessions a number of active labor force workers will despair of finding a job and simply give up the search for employment.
 This means that the Economic Participation rate will decrease as this happens.

 Such an Economic Participation rate is a key measurement to utilize when considering a body of unemployment statistics.
 This is because it reveals the numbers of those individuals who show interest in being a part of the active work force.
 Such people either have a job or are actively looking for one.
 They usually must be considered from 16 to 18 years of age or older to be eligible for inclusion in the category.
 Those individuals who are not physically capable of working or who lack the interest in working will not comprise the participation rate.
 This includes retirees, imprisoned people, students, and homemakers or stay at home moms.

 This is an important metric to consider alongside the official unemployment rates.
 The reason is that many individuals who are called unemployed might not really be true participants in the active work force.
 If analysts only contemplate the unemployment rate by itself, they might arrive at the conclusion that a greater number of individuals are not bringing home income.